MichalOpoka/ecfr/cfr/title-27-Alcohol-Tobacco-Products-Firearms/chapter-II-Bureau-Alcohol-Tobacco-Firearms-Explosives-Department-Justice/subchapter-B-Firearms-Ammunition/part-478-Commerce-Firearms-Ammunition/subpart-C-Administrative-Miscellaneous-Provisions/section-478.32.md

 (7) Having been a citizen of the United States, has renounced citizenship,

-(8) Is subject to a court order that -
+(8) Is subject to a court order that—

 (i) Was issued after a hearing of which such person received actual notice, and at which such person had an opportunity to participate;